You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 Medicare Covered Rehabilitation Services

-Medicare rehabilitation services covers:
+Medicare rehabilitation services cover:

 • Physical therapy, occupational therapy, and speech-language pathology